What to look for in financial advice

 There are no silly questions!
 Ask as many questions as you need

 to until you understand the advice and why it's suitable for

-some further research and put together some recommendations.
+research and put together some recommendations.

 You will receive the recommendations in writing, usually at a